cypress-io/cypress/docs/recipes.md

 ## React Scripts

-If you are using Create-React-App v3 or `react-scripts`, and want to reuse the built in webpack before ejecting, this module ships with Cypress preprocessor in [plugins](plugins) folder.
+If you are using Create-React-App v3 or `react-scripts`, and want to reuse the built in webpack (even after ejecting), this module ships with Cypress preprocessor in [plugins](plugins) folder.

 ```js
 // cypress/plugins/index.js